-Since 1997, the FASEB MARC Program has co-sponsored and supported a half-day minority student program with the AAA (American Association of Anatomists) each year at Experimental Biology meetings.
+Between 1997 and 2005, the FASEB MARC Program co-sponsored and supported a half-day minority student program with the AAA (American Association of Anatomists) each year at Experimental Biology meetings.
 This program provided undergraduate and graduate students with the dynamic and exciting opportunity to meet and confer with world leaders in biological and biomedical research.
 The scientific atmosphere and venue for this program exerted a positive influence in motivating young people to enter careers in the biomedical and behavioral sciences.

 Beginning in 2008, the MARC Student Day concept was incorporated into the ABRCMS 2008 meeting.
 Through sponsorship by the FASEB MARC Program, many of the graduate students, postdoctoral fellows and junior faculty members who had participated as a "FASEB MARC Peer Mentor" welcomed the opportunity to serve as peer mentors for the many minority undergraduate students who were first-time attendees at the ABRCMS meeting.
 The peer mentoring activity at the ABRCMS 2008 meeting proved to be a successful and worthwhile endeavor.
 The FASEB MARC Program now works in collaboration with the ABRCMS Management Group to help plan and execute the Peer Mentoring Program activities for the ABRCMS meetings.

 In 2011, the FASEB MARC Program introduced the FASEB MARC Faculty Mentors Network to provide the more seasoned and experienced peer mentors (who are now faculty members) with an opportunity to continue mentoring undergraduate/graduate students and postdoctoral fellows.
 Although they are no longer considered a peer, they are still here and are ready to provide guidance, information and support!